billthefarmer/specie/README.md

 ### Toolbar
 The icons in the toolbar from left to right are:
 * **Add** a currency to the list.
 A scrollable list of currencies will pop up.
+Use the **Search** icon to find currencies by currency code.
 Touch an entry to add it or touch the **Cancel** button below the list.
 Long touch an entry to select it.
 Once one currency is selected others may be added or removed from the selection by touching them.
 Another long touch on another currency will clear the list and select the new currency.
 Touch the **Clear** button to clear the selection.
 Touch the **Select** button to add the